 Dog-friendly: Dogs must be on a leash.

 Features: Green Gardens Trail is a well-maintained and popular hike in Gros Morne National Park.
-The trail descends down to the coastline and continues along impressive cliffs and green meadows to Steves Cove.
-You may catch a glimpse of sheep grazing.
-The beach is possible to access via stairs, too.
+The trail descends down to the coastline and continues along impressive sea cliffs and green meadows to Steves Cove.
+You may even catch a glimpse of sheep grazing by the ocean.
+Beach access via stairs is possible, too.

 Selfie on Green Gardens Trail